Laura Schneider: Career

 Flippes started playing handball at HBC Lingolsheim.
 In 2005, she joined Achenheim Truchtersheim HB.
 Here she won the 2013 French third league.
 The following summer, she joined top league side Metz Handball.
 Here, she won the 2014, 2016, 2017, 2018, and 2019 French Championship, the 2015, 2017, and 2019 French Cup, and the 2014 French League Cup.

 In 2020, she joined league rivals Paris 92.
 In 2023 she joined Romanian CSM București.
 Here, she won the 2024 Romanian league and cup double, before returning to Metz Handball a year later.

 National team

 Flippes played for various youth national teams.

 She debuted for the senior national team in June 2016, in preparation for the 2016 Olympics.
 At the 2016 European Championship, she won bronze medals with the French team.
 She won the 2017 World Championship and a year later, she won gold medals again at the 2018 European Championship.

 At the 2020 European Championship, she won silver medals.
 The year after, she won Olympic gold at the 2021 Olympics in Tokyo.
 During the tournament, she scored 27 goals and was selected for the tournament all-star team.
 Later the same year, she won silver medals at the 2021 World Championship, losing the final to Norway.

 In 2023, she won the World Championship.
 At the 2024 Olympics she won silver medals with the French team.

+She missed the 2025 World Championship due to pregnancy.